Accessible learning means that anyone, no matter their needs, are able to fully experience your learning.

-For instance – if a partially sighted person were to use your course – they should get as complete an experience as a fully sighted person.
+For instance – if a partially sighted person were to use your e-learning course – they should get as complete an experience as a fully sighted person.

 Making your e-learning accessible is essential.
 Law in fact: